-For the first and second days, we assumed an entrapment temperature of 1150 ˚C for all fluid-inclusions, based on geothermometric estimates of previously erupted liquids (Gansecki et al., 2019; DeVitre and Wieser, 2024).
-On day 4, we calculate entrapment temperatures for each fluid-inclusion using the host forsterite content measured by EDS (DeVitre and Wieser, 2024), yielding temperatures spanning 1182–1307 ˚C. The average error induced by our initial assumption of 1150 ˚C is only ~7% (with a maximum offset of only 12 %).
-While crystallization temperatures at Kīlauea are relatively well constrained relative to other volcanic systems, using similar regression methods to those employed by (DeVitre and Wieser, 2024) relating liquid compositions to host olivine contents, it should always be possible to constrain temperatures within ~100 K at different volcanic systems using host mineral chemistry.
+For the first and second days of the simulation, we assumed an entrapment temperature of 1150 ˚C for all fluid inclusions, based on geothermometric estimates of previously erupted liquids (Gansecki et al., 2019; DeVitre and Wieser, 2024).
+On Day 4, we calculated entrapment temperatures for each fluid inclusion using the host forsterite content measured by EDS (DeVitre and Wieser, 2024), yielding temperatures spanning 1182–1307 ˚C. The average error induced by our initial assumption of 1150 ˚C is only ~7% (with a maximum offset of only 12 %).
+While crystallization temperatures at Kīlauea are relatively well constrained relative to other volcanic systems, using similar regression methods to those employed by DeVitre and Wieser (2024) relating liquid compositions to host olivine contents, it should always be possible to constrain temperatures within ~100 K at different volcanic systems using host mineral chemistry.

-On days 1 and 2, pressures were converted into depths using the crustal density model of Ryan (1987) parameterized by Lerner et al., (2021).
+On days 1 and 2, pressures were converted into depths using the crustal density model of Ryan (1987) parameterized by Lerner et al. (2021).
 We shared the resulting histogram (Fig. 2a-b) of storage depths with HVO collaborators showing that crystals, and thus magma, were likely coming from the shallower Halemaʻumaʻu reservoir of Kīlauea (Fig. 2a-b).
-It worthwhile to note that the number of fluid-inclusions reported on Day 1 (N=16) is comparable to many melt-inclusion studies, which often aim for ~20 per sample but frequently report fewer.
-For example, Lerner et al., (2021) reported only 9 MI from the 2018 eruption with sufficient data to calculate saturation pressures (counting MI with glass major element contents and H2O contents, MI with glass CO2 measurements if there was no bubble, and glass + bubble measurements if a bubble was present).
-Using the same criteria, Aster et al., (2016) only reported 13 complete measurements from Lassen Peak.
+It worthwhile to note that the number of fluid inclusions reported on Day 1 (N=16) is comparable to many melt inclusion (MI) studies, which often aim for ~20 per sample but frequently report fewer.
+For example, Lerner et al. (2021) reported only 9 MI from the 2018 eruption with sufficient data to calculate saturation pressures (counting MI with glass major element contents and H2O contents, MI with glass CO2 measurements if there was no bubble, and glass + bubble measurements if a bubble was present).
+Using the same criteria, Aster et al. (2016) only reported 13 complete measurements from Lassen Peak.

-We also had an additional ~20 fluid-inclusions fully prepared and catalogued for analysis by the end of Day 1.
-On Day 2, these 20 fluid-inclusions were analysed, while additional fluid-inclusions were prepared and catalogued.
+We also had an additional ~20 fluid inclusions fully prepared and catalogued for analysis by the end of Day 1.
+On Day 2, these 20 fluid inclusions were analysed, while additional fluid inclusions were prepared and catalogued.
 After analysis of ~15 samples, the crystals were removed from CrystalBondTM* and placed on tape for epoxy mount-making.
 Epoxy was poured at the end of Day 2.
-By ~8:30 pm PST on Day 2, we shared an updated histogram of 46 fluid-inclusion pressures and depths from 28 crystals, confirming the dominant contribution of the Halemaʻumaʻu reservoir (Fig. 2a and c).
-On Day 3, we finished analysing the remaining prepared fluid-inclusions.
-Then we polished the epoxy mount and catalogued the regions of crystals closest to each fluid-inclusion on which to perform EDS analyses.
+By ~8:30 pm PST on Day 2, we shared an updated histogram of 46 fluid inclusion pressures and depths from 28 crystals, confirming the dominant contribution of the Halemaʻumaʻu reservoir (Fig. 2a and c).
+On Day 3, we finished analysing the remaining prepared fluid inclusions.
+Then we polished the epoxy mount and catalogued the regions of crystals closest to each fluid inclusion on which to perform EDS analyses.
 On Day 4, olivine forsterite contents (Fo = 100*Mg/(Mg+Fe) molar) were determined by EDS, providing a framework to further interpret the plumbing system (Fig. 2d).
 The Fo content of an olivine is a function of MgO and FeO in the liquid and the Ol-Liq partitioning coefficient (KD).
-Thus, the Fo contents of the host olivine close to each fluid-inclusion can be used to assess the calculated storage depth in its broader petrographic context (e.g., distinguishing high-Fo olivines which crystallize from more primitive melts from low Fo olivines forming in more evolved melts).
-This olivine forsterite content can also be used to estimate the likely entrapment temperature of each fluid-inclusion (DeVitre and Wieser, 2024)for performing EOS calculations, rather than having to use a uniform temperature as on Day 1-2.
-We thus recalculated all fluid-inclusion pressures on Day 4 using fluid-inclusion specific entrapment temperatures.
+Thus, the Fo contents of the host olivine close to each fluid inclusion can be used to assess the calculated storage depth in its broader petrographic context (e.g., distinguishing high-Fo olivines which crystallize from more primitive melts from low Fo olivines forming in more evolved melts).
+This olivine forsterite content can also be used to estimate the likely entrapment temperature of each fluid inclusion (DeVitre and Wieser, 2024)for performing EOS calculations, rather than having to use a uniform temperature as on Day 1-2.
+We thus recalculated all fluid inclusion pressures on Day 4 using fluid inclusion-specific entrapment temperatures.